amirmohan/amirmohan.github.io/about.md

-<p align="justify"> The goal of my research is to find innovative <b>mathematical solutions to problems in science and medicine</b> by developing <b>probabilistic modeling, learning, and inference</b> methods that work <b>efficiently at scale</b>.
-I build foundational algorithms motivated by real-world applications, focusing on emerging areas that bridge electrical engineering and computer sciences to biological and physical sciences.  </p>
+<p align="justify"> The goal of my research is to find innovative <b>mathematical solutions to problems in science</b> by developing <b>probabilistic modeling, learning, and inference</b> methods that work <b>efficiently at scale</b>.
+I build foundational algorithms motivated by real-world applications, focusing on emerging areas that bridge <b>signal processing and machine learning with biotechnology</b>.  </p>

 <hr>